Numerically Stable Resonating Hartree-Fock: Benchmarking Excited State Resonating Hartree-Fock Performance

+Of course, the current benchmark set is limited in scope due to limitations in ResHF convergence.
+Further investigations on the ability of ResHF to overcome state splitting errors traditionally attributed to a lack of dynamic correlation across a wider benchmark set of molecules is ongoing in our group.

-However, ResHF significantly improves over CASSCF for predicting $\Delta E_{ST}$, with an MAE of 0.27 eV to CASSCF's 0.48 eV.
-This significant improvement despite minimal improvement in the absolute excitation energies indicates that ResHF produces a more balanced description of singlet and triplet states than CASSCF does.
-We note that the largest errors in $\Delta E_{ST}$ occur for the larger molecules in which we also observed notable spin contamination in the singlet states.
-(See the Supplemental Materials for a derivation of $\langle S^2\rangle$.)
+Finally, we note that the largest errors in $\Delta E_{ST}$ for SA-ResHF occur for pyrimidine, benzoxadiazole, and benzothiadiazole in which we also observed notable spin contamination in the singlet states.
+See the Supplemental Materials for a derivation of $\langle S^2\rangle$.
 In our view, the increased spin contamination is likely a symptom pointing to the presence of additional static correlation in these systems that cannot be captured with a 3 Slater determinant expansion, which may be mitigated by more robust initial guesses.
+Spin contamination can also be entirely eliminated by using a set of spin-restricted determinants to build the ResHF wavefunction.
+Work towards this end is ongoing in our group.